SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 #####1.
 Install the below software.

+Note:
-Note: Unless versions are specified, install the latest versions.
-If you have these installed already (from previous sessions), you do not need to reinstall them.
+- Unless versions are specified, install the <b>latest versions</b>.
+- If you have these installed already (from previous sessions), you <b>do not need to reinstall</b> them.

 If you have difficulties installing them on your machine, please Google the errors that you see.
 There's a good chance someone has seen the same before and has a solution.
 If that did not help resolve it, please post a question on the meetup events page. <b>Please try to get these resolved and have everything already setup before the session.</b>